wallaceespindola/fastapi-article-demo/FastAPI_in_Action.md

 ## Practical Code Examples

 The following examples are taken from a complete FastAPI project that demonstrates all the concepts covered in this article.
-You can find the full implementation at [FastAPI Article Demo](https://github.com/wallaceespindola/fastapi-article-demo).
+You can find the full implementation at [FastAPI Demo](https://github.com/wallaceespindola/fastapi-article-demo).

 ### 1. Data Models with SQLModel